rcullito/searchbing/README.md

 ============
 1. create a new search object from the Bing class.
 Enter your recently obtained account key, the number of results you would like, and the search type.
 2. valid search types include: Image, Web, or Video.
 The first letter must be capitalized
+3. the searchbing gem relies on the open-uri, net/http, and json gems.

 Example
 ===============